-What does it mean for MSC to become a public charter school?
+What does it mean for MSC to be a public charter school?

 What is a Montessori School?

-Will the highest grade available at MSC still be 6th grade?
+Will the highest grade available at MSC be 8th grade?

 Does MSC charge tuition?